CoRe: Color Regression for Multicolor Fashion Garments: Model

-We can easily generalize our approach for multiple \textit{RGB} colors.
-We predict multiple color names with a \textbf{sigmoid} \cite{yazici2018color} followed by a combination of categorical cross entropy and binary cross entropy \cite{rame2018omnia}.
-Multiple colors share the same object-attention but have different colorname-attention: therefore we predict different \textit{RGBs}.
+We can easily generalize our approach for detecting multiple RGBs.
+To do so, we predict multiple color names with a sigmoid \cite{yazici2018color} followed by a combination of categorical cross entropy and binary cross entropy as in \cite{rame2018omnia}.
+Multiple colors share the same object-attention but have different colorname-attentions: therefore we predict different RGBs with our combined-attention.

 The challenge is then to know how many colors should be predicted.
-Following the work from \cite{yazici2018color}, we explicitly \textbf{learn the number of colors} in each garment (1, 2 or 3 colors).
+Following the work from \cite{yazici2018color}, we explicitly \textbf{learn the number of colors} in each garment (up to 3 different colors).
 Note that we apply class weights for handling unbalanced classes.

 Selecting the color names with maximum scores would often predict several times the same major color: for example a \textit{light red} and a \textit{dark red} would converge towards a \textit{medium red}.
-Thus, we apply a \textbf{non-maximum-suppression} algorithm to delete predicted \textit{RGBs} too close to each other.
+Thus, we apply a \textbf{non-maximum-suppression} algorithm to delete predicted RGBs too close to each other.
 In Figure \ref{fig:attentioncolorrgression}, the network's confusion between two different kinds of reds would have prevented from predicting white.